liuliu3dv/RoboVerse/docs/source/roboverse_learn/reinforcement_learning/bidex_rl.md

     - To train
 - [ ]  ShadowHandCatchTwoCatchUnderarm
     - Isn't fully solved by original repo
+- [ ]  ShadowHandLiftUnderarm
+    - To train
+- [ ]  ShadowHandOpenScissors
+    - To train
+- [ ]  ShadowHandOpenPenCap
+    - To train
+- [ ]  ShadowHandSwingCup
+    - To train
 - [ ]  ShadowHandPourWater
     - Isn't fully solved by original repo
 - [ ]  ShadowHandGraspAndPlace